ismaelvbrack/MS_ProportionalCovars/README.md

 # MS_ProportionalCovars

 This repository contains data and code scripts for the manuscript "*Estimation and interpretation problems and solutions when using proportion covariates in linear regression models*".
-We provide a R tutorial to create conditional and marginal plots, code to simulate data with proportional covariates and analyze with different modelling approaches and code to run the BBS example.
+We provide an R tutorial to create conditional and marginal plots, code to simulate data with proportional covariates and analyze with different modelling approaches and code to run the BBS example.

 ## Authors
 Denis Valle, Jeffrey Mintz, Ismael V. Brack